Published: 8th March 2016

 Brendan how did you get into 3D CGI?

-I studied industrial design in University in the 90’s and started rendering with marker, pastels and color pencils.
+I studied industrial design at the University in the 90s and started rendering with marker, pastels and color pencils.
 We had some AutoCAD courses, but 3D was almost non-existent back then.
 I did a work placement in an arch viz company and was introduced to 3D Studio (R2).
 Once I returned to University I started doing all my project rendering work in 3D.
 Once I graduated I worked in arch viz for a few more years and then in 2001 moved to Singapore where I worked in a product design firm doing product rendering and digital content for mobile devices.
 I moved to Spain in 2003 and started my own business and have been doing that ever since.

 Monster / Cinco Design